-In April of this year, my husband (Joe) and I decided we were going to downsize (one of our babies got married three years ago and flew the nest and the other is finishing college this year).
+In April of 2019, my husband (Joe) and I decided we were going to downsize (one of our babies got married in 2016 and flew the nest and the other is finishing college in 2020).
 This would be our 14th move in our 28+ years of marriage.
 Initially when we talked about moving, the plan was to wait for about a year because I wanted to go through the house and do a big purge and we had a lot of busy “stuff” coming up in the months following.
 I didn’t want to feel overwhelmed with all of it so I thought, “Great . . .
 I have a whole year!
 The pressure is off!

 Then one day (actually, a few days later), Joe came to me with his head hanging low and said, “Honey, I’ve been on a website that I shouldn’t have.”
 I started laughing and said, “You were on Realtor.ca, weren’t you!?!?!?”
 “Yes!”
 We both started laughing.
 I knew he couldn’t help it.
 If he wasn’t doing what he’s doing now, he’d be a real estate agent for sure!